nychealth/respiratory-illness-data/README.md

 ## Age groups

 The NYC Health Department reports out data for the following age groups: 0-4, 5-17, 18-44, 45-64, and 65+ years.
-For data on deaths, age groups 0-4, 5-17 are collapsed into 0-17 years due to low death counts in this population and to protect confidentiality.
+For data on deaths, age groups 0-4 and 5-17 are collapsed into 0-17 years due to low death counts in this population and to protect confidentiality.

 ## Race and ethnicity